lammps/lammps/doc/src/mdi.rst

      - Exit minimization, return to @DEFAULT node
    * - EXIT
      - Driver tells LAMMPS to exit the minimization and engine mode

-The 4 tolerance parameters are those used by the :doc:`minimize
-<minimize>` command in LAMMPS: etol, ftol, maxiter, and maxeval.

 While LAMMPS is at its @COORDS node, the following standard MDI commands are supported, as documented above: >COORDS or <COORDS,